 OPTIONAL

-- sugar substitute (substitution), no-added-sugar option
+- sugar substitute (substitution), low-sugar option

 INSTRUCTIONS (per serving)